aaronsharma/SEGP/Portfolio/Background Research.md

 #### 4. Gamifying the Environment

 Using gamification to carry important environmental messages in fun ways that does not preach to the players is a challenge, and it is useful to see how others have approached this process.
-While we will focus on the computer game market it is not the sole provider of environmental game soultions.
+While we will focus on the computer game market it is not the sole provider of environmental game solutions.
 It is worth considering the wider games market where board games such as Photosynthesis https://www.blueorangegames.com/index.php/games/photosynthesis  and the STEM educational card game GO Extinct! https://www.flinnsci.com/go-extinct/fb2207/ are well worth looking at and playing.

 As ours is a single-page application, we will primarily focus on projects that could be portable to the part of the market we are attempting to reach.
 It would be remiss to not mention **Among Ripples**, by Eat Create Sleep https://eatcreatesleep.itch.io/amongripples
 ![among](https://user-images.githubusercontent.com/61804643/114318991-5c447a00-9b07-11eb-9c9d-14dbc62e526a.jpeg)